wangziqi2013/wangziqi2013.github.io/_posts/2019-01-09- black-box-concurrent-data-structures-for-numa-architectures.markdown

 Update operations are not only posted on the local log, but also they should be conveyed to other nodes using a global log.
 The global log is maintained as a circular buffer.
 The next available slot is indicated by a global variable "logTail".
 Memory for the global log is allocated in a round-robin fashion from every node equally.
+Each node also maintains a "lastTail" pointer, which points to the position in the global log when the node last synchronizes with the global log by.
+After the combiner thread acquires the mutex and marks local log entries, it first uses Fetch-And-Add (FAA) instruction to increment the